You need a valid passport, the correct driving licence and must comply with EU rules on drivers’ hours and tachograph use.

 - your validity periods

-Check whether you need a permit for the country you’re travelling to with the AA or the RAC.
+Check if you need an IDP for the country you’re travelling to.

 You still need to carry your driving licence at all times - an IDP is not a replacement.